 About the last question: who would be stupid enough to turn ICMP off?
 After he said that, I already knew the Interview was a waste of time and probably the Interview was to only make it seem like he was "busy."

-I applied through a recruiter and the process took a day – interviewed at Microsoft in October 2010.
+I applied through a recruiter.
+The process took a day – interviewed at Microsoft (Redmond, WA) in October 2010.

 Microsoft's network engineering team does a fast, efficient, day long (five hours) team interview.
 You may well meet three other candidates there for the same round of interviews in a different order.
 In my case, the people I interviewed with asked a variety of intelligent questions - it was a good technical interview without any of the legendary MS questions.
 Watch yourself at lunch.
 On the whole, expect a thorough interview about networking with intelligent people and leave the rest for the fit.

 - explain the ospf adjacency process.
 Answer Question

 Network Engineer InterviewNo OfferPositive ExperienceDifficult InterviewNo OfferPositive ExperienceDifficult Interview

 I applied through college or university.
 The process took 2 weeks – interviewed at Microsoft (Dallas, TX) in February 2009.

 I was interviewed on college campus and then they invited me for a office visit where I got a technical interview, then met the manager for the final interview.
 Be ready for trouble shooting questions and answer following the question: If Bill Gates is sitting across this table, why would he hire you?

 - How would you deal with an agry customer?
 Answer Question